rak-n-rok/Krake/docs/dev/kubernetes-cluster-observer.rst

 .. warning::

-    Currently only ``Kubernetes`` clusters which have been registered in Krake can be observed.
+    Currently only ``Kubernetes`` clusters which have been registered in Krake or created by Krake can be observed.